-ARMENIAN ASSEMBLY OF AMERICA - FISCAL YEAR 2020
+ARMENIAN ASSEMBLY OF AMERICA - FISCAL YEAR 2021 TESTIMONY BY MARIAM KHALOYAN, CONGRESSIONAL RELATIONS DIRECTOR

-TESTIMONY BY VAN KRIKORIAN, BOARD OF TRUSTEES CO-CHAIR

-Chairwoman Lowey, Ranking Member Rogers, and distinguished Members of the Subcommittee, the Armenian Assembly of America (Assembly) submits the following testimony regarding U.S. assistance and policy in the South Caucasus region.

-The Armenian Assembly urges the Subcommittee to allocate \$100 million in democracy and economic assistance and not less than \$10 million in military assistance (Foreign Military Financing and International Military Education Training) to Armenia.
-The Assembly also urges robust assistance to Christian and other minority communities at risk in the Middle East, as well as to the nearly 25,000 refugees in Armenia, and urges the allocation of \$20 million to support Armenia's efforts to serve as a regional safe-haven.
-In addition, the Assembly urges not less than \$25 million in assistance to Nagorno Karabakh (Artsakh).
+Chairwoman Lowey, Ranking Member Rogers, and distinguished Members of the Subcommittee, the Armenian Assembly of America (Assembly) welcomes the opportunity to provide the following testimony regarding U.S. assistance and policy in the South Caucasus region.
+First, I would be remiss if I did not extend, on behalf of the Assembly, our deep appreciation and gratitude for the historic and overwhelming passage of the Armenian Genocide Resolution (H.Res.296) last October by a vote of 405 to 11.
+In terms of the Fiscal Year 2021 appropriations process, the Armenian Assembly urges the Subcommittee to: allocate not less than \$25 million in assistance to Nagorno Karabakh (Artsakh); not less than \$100 million in democracy assistance and economic development assistance to Armenia not less than \$10 million in military assistance to Armenia for FMF and IMET; and, reverse and rectify the severe military imbalance between Armenia and Azerbaijan.
+The Assembly also urges robust assistance to Christian and other minority communities at risk in the Middle East, as well as to more than 20,000 refugees in Armenia, and urges not less than \$20 million to support Armenia's efforts to serve as a regional safe haven for refugees.

-Established in 1972, the Armenian Assembly is the largest Washington-based organization promoting public understanding and awareness of Armenian issues.
+Established in 1972, the Armenian Assembly of America is the largest Washington-based organization promoting public understanding and awareness of Armenian issues.
 The Assembly's extensive experience in Armenia, working closely with key government agencies, officials, and charitable organizations, provides us with unique insight on how U.S. assistance can best advance policy goals in the region.
 We seek to maximize the effectiveness of U.S. assistance and strengthen the U.S. relationship with Armenia and Artsakh.
-We have a 4-star rating from Charity Navigator.

-RECOMMENDATIONS FOR FISCAL YEAR (FY) 2020
+RECOMMENDATIONS FOR FISCAL YEAR (FY) 2021